Muninder Adavelli

-In this data-driven world, people are grasping every piece of information they can when deciding.
-This includes checking on online reviews before buying or selecting from a business.
-97% of online shoppers aged 18-34 rely on online product reviews, and 93% claim online reviews helped them make purchase decisions.
+In this data-driven world, people are grasping every piece of information they can when making decisions.
+This includes checking online reviews before buying a product.

 Consumers depend on the online reputation of a business before choosing to support them.
 The importance of online reviews is to give consumers a way to share their shopping experiences with others.